nitinskunigal/ValueFrenzy_Supermarket_Analysis_Excel/README.md

 # **Project Overview**
-This project presents a comprehensive data analysis for ValueFrenzy, a large supermarket chain operating across the USA, Mexico, and Canada.
-The analysis focuses on sales data from 2021-2023, addressing key performance indicators (KPIs) such as Total Revenue, Gross Profit, Quantity Sold, Total Transactions, and Average Transaction Value (ATV).
+This project is an in-depth analysis of sales data from ValueFrenzy, a fictional supermarket chain operating in the FMCG sector across the USA, Mexico, and Canada.
+The goal was to analyze key performance indicators (KPIs) such as Total Revenue, Gross Profit, Quantity Sold, Total Transactions, and Average Transaction Value (ATV) to uncover insights and provide recommendations for business growth.
+The analysis focused on historical sales data from 2021-2023, segmented by three major regions (USA, Mexico, Canada) and product tiers (low-tier like groceries, medium-tier like household goods, and high-tier like electronics).

+The objective of this project is to assist ValueFrenzy in understanding sales trends from 2021-2023, identify the root causes of declining revenue and profitability, and provide actionable insights and recommendations to improve operational efficiency and market competitiveness across its three regions: USA, Mexico, and Canada.

 # **Motivation**
 In the highly competitive FMCG industry, it is crucial to maintain strong profit margins while responding to shifting customer behaviors.
 This project aims to provide actionable insights that can help ValueFrenzy identify gaps and capitalize on opportunities to improve overall profitability and customer satisfaction.